Case on hold for man charged with posing as missing child

 CINCINNATI (AP) — The case of a 24-year-old Ohio man charged with impersonating a long-missing child is on hold in federal court.

-U.S. District Judge Michael Barrett on May 20 granted a sealed motion filed by Brian Michael Rini’s (REE’-neez) attorney and canceled what had been scheduled as a final pretrial hearing before a June 24 trial date.
-Court records Monday didn’t show any new dates.
+U.S. District Judge Michael Barrett earlier granted a sealed motion filed by Brian Michael Rini’s (REE’-neez) attorney and canceled a scheduled final pretrial hearing.
+A court notice filed Monday stated the June 24 trial date was vacated, with no new date set.

 Rini has pleaded not guilty to two counts of lying to federal agents and one of aggravated identity theft.